16snathan/18794-final-project/README.md

 Train and evaluate an SVM.

+Try to improve new distilled model -- accuracy is bafflingly low

+DONE:
 Remake baseline model -- it should not be inception.
 Try AlexNet or see what model was used on the original Kaggle dataset or just build a small baseline model with two fully-connected layers & one convolution layer.